Unit 3: Calculus — Class 12 Applied Maths | MCQs, Solved Examples & Case Studies

 Case Study 3: E-commerce Sales Analysis

-Context: An e-commerce company models its daily sales revenue (in thousands of rupees) as a function of the number of hours x after the start of business day:
+Context: An e-commerce company models its daily sales revenue (₹ thousands) as a function of hours x after business start:

 The company wants to identify peak sales hours and calculate total revenue for optimal resource allocation.